USA Plug-in Sales for Q1-2017

-As a footnote, we have started tracking fuel cell vehicle sales.
-Not so much because of their efficiency and charging convenience (FCEV offer neither), but for the headlines they create, at times.
-In total, 1082 FCEVs were registered by 3 brands, 1034 of them were Toyota Mirai.
-The total for 2015 was 110 units.
-The FCEVs are not included in the statistics because they are not Plug-ins.
+As a footnote, we are also tracking fuel cell vehicle sales.
+Not so much because of their efficiency and charging convenience, but for the headlines they create, at times.
+In 2016, a total of 1082 FCEVs were registered in the US, by 3 brands, 1034 of them were Toyota Mirai.
+The global total was 2300 units for 2016.
+The 1st quarter of 2017 saw 412 reg's in USA and 844 globally.